Montgomeryville Car Accident Lawyers

 - Drowsy or fatigued driving

 Of course, there are other causes that can trigger or contribute to car accidents that are not driver-negligence related.
 Many car accidents are caused by bad weather, such as precipitation that causes slick roads, snow and ice (including black ice) on road surfaces, or heavy rainfall or snowfall or fog that reduces visibility.
-Car accidents can also happen due to road conditions, such as potholes or broken pavement or debris in the roadway.
+Car accidents can also happen due to road conditions, such as potholes or broken pavement, or debris in the roadway.
 Finally, some car accidents happen due to defective or worn vehicle parts, such as tires or brakes.
+If you have been involved in an auto accident, contact our Montgomeryville car accident lawyers for legal representation.
+We will fight for your justice!

-At Rubin, Glickman, Steinberg & Gifford, P.C., Our Montgomeryville Car Accident Attorneys Fight to Get You the Financial Recovery and Justice You Deserve
+Our Car Accident Attorneys in Montgomeryville will Fight to Get You the Financial Recovery and Justice You Deserve

 In some car accident cases, it is easy to determine who was at fault for the accident and the extent of financial damages accident victims have incurred.
 But when an at-fault party denies liability for your accident or tries to argue that you were partially to blame for the accident, or if you require extensive treatment and care for your injuries, it can become much more difficult to secure the recovery you deserve in your car accident claim.